Voluntary Guidelines on Preparing for Reuse. Are they safe enough in Electrical Reuse?

 In 2013 the EU Commission requested the Standardisation Organisations to develop European standards for the treatment of WEEE.
 In the UK currently we follow these standards and Government recommends them.
 It’s doubtful we’ll change after Brexit, whatever the outcome.
 However nothing is done until something is done, so lets remain open to the potential movement as we wait with bated breath.

 Within the Suite of Protocols is the EN50614 as you’ll find from the above link.
-When this article was written, the new PAS141 was not published, but it is now published in Feb 2020, despite our analysis with safety issues and to be clear, it’s about the treatment processes required for the preparing for re-use of waste electrical and electronic equipment.
+When this article was written, the new PAS141 was not published, but it is now published in Feb 2020 (now withdrawn), despite our analysis with safety issues and to be clear, it’s about the treatment processes required for the preparing for re-use of waste electrical and electronic equipment.
 These will be items that come back into Consumer homes, from being classed as waste and has no independent accountable person, with any proven depth of knowledge in the Repair/Refurbishment of Large Domestic Appliance repairs.
 We felt that we needed to communicate some basic but important information on safety, for all citizens in the EU and UK who may receive a White Goods item, that is processed using this protocol.
 Why do consumers need to have a White Goods Competent Person involved in Refurbishment or Repair of White Goods, just look at this document to see a few reasons

 Is a Voluntary Standard Sufficient?